Yoast/duplicate-post/readme.txt

 == Contribute ==

-If you find this useful and if you want to contribute, there are three ways:
+If you find this useful and if you want to contribute, there are two ways:

-   1. You can [write me](https://duplicate-post.lopo.it/contact) and submit your bug reports, suggestions and requests for features;
+   1. Submit your bug reports, suggestions and requests for features on GitHub;
    2. If you want to translate it to your language (there are just a few lines of text), you can use the [translation project](https://translate.wordpress.org/projects/wp-plugins/duplicate-post);
-   3. Using the plugin is free, but if you want you can support my efforts by donating with PayPal [here](https://duplicate-post.lopo.it/donate)